Looking for a last-minute winter getaway in New South Wales? Let Australia’s Snowy Mountains be the weekend wonderland you need in 2021.

 Full Circle Apartments

 Full Circle Apartments offer a variety of apartments to suit all sizes, from small families and couples to large groups.
 All apartments include heating, dining room, kitchen, with linen and towels included as part of the fee.
-There’s also free wifi for anyone who finds it hard to leave their work commitments and online friends.
+Plus, so you can upload all of your pictures on the go, Full Circle Apartments also offers free WiFi.

 Lake Jindabyne Hotel Motel